huggingface/blog/intro-graphml.md

 - [OGB, the Open Graph Benchmark](https://ogb.stanford.edu/): the reference graph benchmark datasets, for different tasks and data scales.
 - [Benchmarking GNNs](https://github.com/graphdeeplearning/benchmarking-gnns): Library and datasets to benchmark graph ML networks and their expressivity.
 The associated paper notably studies which datasets are relevant from a statistical standpoint, what graph properties they allow to evaluate, and which datasets should no longer be used as benchmarks.
 - [Long Range Graph Benchmark](https://github.com/vijaydwivedi75/lrgb): recent (Nov2022) benchmark looking at long range graph information
-- [Taxonomy of Benchmarks in Graph Representation Learning](https://openreview.net/pdf?id=EM-Z3QFj8n): paper published at the 2022 Learning on Graphs conference, which analyzes and sort existing benchmarks datasets
+- [Taxonomy of Benchmarks in Graph Representation Learning](https://openreview.net/pdf?id=EM-Z3QFj8n): paper published at the 2022 Learning on Graphs conference, which analyses and sort existing benchmarks datasets

 For more datasets, see: